 Apart from handing over our tickets and passport when we boarded we had very little interaction with the attendants.

 I wouldn't recommend doing the whole stretch in one go, aside from getting bored you will be missing lots of great places along the way.
 If you only make one stop then I would suggest Irkutsk or Ulan Ude, while not fantastic destinations themselves they give you the opportunity to take trips to Lake Baikal.
 Olkhon Island is amazing and if you like easy hiking the Circum-Baikal railway is great.

 We spent 4 days on the train and certainly after 3 days I was bored out of my mind.
 But if you like reading and chilling out then its quite a good way to just cut yourself off from the world and kick back.
 Sharing with other foreigners as a tour group might sound more fun but then you'll be missing the real Russian experience of taking the train.
 It will also probably cost you about 2 or 3 times as much as walking up to the counter at the train station in Russia.
-We shared our cabin with 2 very nice Russian ladies who were always giving us Russian food and had a little English so we attempted some conversation from time to time. almost 8 years ago
+We shared our cabin with 2 very nice Russian ladies who were always giving us Russian food and had a little English so we attempted some conversation from time to time. over 8 years ago